 Scammers are conning homeowners out of thousands of dollars.
 Find out how to protect your family.

-Con artists have long preyed on utility customers, using threats and urgency to trick people into surrendering credit card information, money orders, gift cards or cash.
+Con artists have long preyed on utility customers by pretending to be a Consumers Energy employee in person and on the phone.
+They use scare tactics, threats and urgency to gain entry into your home, or trick you into surrendering credit card information, money orders, gift cards or cash.

 Scammers assume you don’t know how we work with our customers, especially when it comes to billing.
 This knowledge can keep your family safe from scams.

 We never use threats.
 We will never threaten to shut your power off within 24 hours.
-If you feel pressured for immediate payment or personal information, hang up the phone and contact customer service.
+If you feel pressured to let someone in your home, close and lock your doors and call 911 to report it to the police.
+If someone calls you and pressures you for immediate payment or personal information, hang up the phone and contact customer service.

 We never make demands.
 We won’t demand payment over the phone.
 Instead, we offer many ways to make payments safely and conveniently.